Investing FAQs

 When you invest in a mix of different types of investments, you are diversifying.
 Diversification means lowering your risk by spreading money across and within different asset classes, such as stocks, bonds, and cash.
 It's one of the best ways to weather market ups and downs and maintain the potential for growth.

 According to the Schwab Center for Financial Research, you should be concerned if a single stock accounts for 10% to 20% or more of your total stock investments.
 Generally speaking, the wider the number of holdings, the greater the diversification benefits.
 If you only have two or three stocks in your portfolio, it won't be enough to reap the benefits of diversification.
+Of course, diversification does not ensure a profit and does not protect against loss in declining markets.

 Why should I invest outside of my company?